himanshu864/DevObs/RibhavDoesPython.md

 # Strings

 ### What are Strings?
-- Pyhton string is a collection of Unicode characters.
+- Python string is a collection of Unicode characters.
 - if there are characters like ' " or \ within a string, they can be retained in two ways:
     1. escape them by preceding them with a \\.
     2. prepend the string with a 'r' indicating that it is a raw string.